SOCIAL SUPPORT PROGRAMS

 Laughter - the best medicine

 Laughter is a huge part of the program, and no topic is taboo.
-Discussing fashions has taught the staff much about underwear for women 60 years ago, what were "easy-feels"??!!
+Discussing fashions has taught the staff much about underwear for women 60 years ago, what were the benefits of French knickers??!!
 Discussing medals and awards one morning, someone enlightened me as to the "real" meaning of a "DSO"!!
 During our sing-a-long sessions, we encourage those "other" versions of well-known songs.
 This promotes remembrance, reminiscing and a good laugh!